Aedif/TokenVariants/README.md

 - Overlaying images/videos on top or bellow the token
 - Sharing specific art with players through the Token HUD allowing them to switch out their token art on the fly
 - Displaying different images for the same token for each user
-- Image filtering based on identifiers e.g. when selecting a portrait only showing images containg 'PRT': Bob[PRT].png, Tom[PRT].png
+- Image filtering based on identifiers e.g. when selecting a portrait only showing images containing 'PRT': Bob[PRT].png, Tom[PRT].png
 - Wildcard images shown in the Token HUD
 - Aided and/or automatic mapping of images to actor compendiums
 - Assigning art to status effects and Visibility/Combat states, updating tokens once conditions such as 'Dead' and 'Paralysis' have been applied